lilygoose89/coco/_drafts/chiang-mais-top-coworking-spaces-rated-and-reviewed.md

 A great perk is the espresso machine and unlimited coffee, Hub53 also have a great smoothie and salad bar onsite which you can order from without even having to leave the coworking space\!

 If you're into coliving, this is one of the few on offer in Chiang Mai, but fair warning rooms are small, limited, and often booked out way in advance.
 Hub53 also have an active events calendar and they're a great venue to partner with if you want to put on a workshop or meetup.

+While they should have a lot going for them, Hub53 has a distinctly "starter nomad" feel, however, and members tend to move on or move up, so it's not our top choice for community.
+The staff turnover here has also been high resulting in less than spectacular service and frustration..
+We hope they can turn it around, but these days, we tend to give this Chiang Mai coworking a miss.

 **Our Rating:**

 * Workspace: 4/5
-* Ambiance/Environment: 3/4 (a highway outside ain't the greatest)
+* Ambiance/Environment: 3/5 (a highway outside ain't the greatest)
-* Amenities: 4/5 (great amenities, just small)
+* Amenities: 3/5 (great options for amenities, but small and not always clean)
-* Community: 5/5
+* Community: 3/5
+* **OVERALL: 3/5**

 &nbsp;

 * Location: 53 Chonprathan Road, Suthep, Mueang, Chiang Mai, Thailand
 * Pricing: ฿299 for a day pass or ฿2799 for a monthly hot-desk
+* Hours: Open daily from 8am to 8pm (members get 24hr access)
 * Website:&nbsp;[hub53.com/coworking](https://www.hub53.com/coworking)
-* Coworker.com Rating: 4/5<br>&nbsp;

 ## Buristro Cafe (Burisiri Hotel)

-* Location:
-* Pricing:
-* Website:
+Located on Sirimankalajarn at the edge of Nimman, Buristro Cafe is where you go when you want to sit by the pool and also get some work done.
+Kudos to the owner of this beautiful boutique hotel for seeing a good opportunity and opening up the hotel restaurant to coworking\!

+This coworking has one main room with lots of tables to work at.
+In addition to a wifi code, a daypass here includes coffee and access to their sweet saltwater pool.

+While Burisiri don't operate their own community, they're a popular venue for meetups hosted by CNX Social, The Chiang Mai Entrepreneurship Association and others.

+If you want the full suite of office style amenities and space for private meetings or calls, this is definitely not it.
+If you want a good place to do your work, meet up with friends and take breaks to dip in the pool though, Buristro Cafe and Coworking is perfect.

+* Location: Siri Mangkalajarn Road Lane 9, Tambol Suthep, Chiang Mai, Thailand
+* Pricing: ฿200 for a day pass or ฿3000 for a monthly pass
+* Hours: Open daily from 7am to 11pm
-* Coworker.com Rating:&nbsp;
+* Website:&nbsp;[facebook.com/BuristroBarAndCafe](https://www.facebook.com/BuristroBarAndCafe/){: target="_blank"}

 &nbsp;

+* Workspace: 4/5
-* Workspace
+* Ambiance/Environment: 5/5
-* Ambiance/Environment
+* Amenities: 3/5
-* Amenities
+* Community: 4/5
-* Community
+* **OVERALL: 4/5**

 ## The Brick